scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch.
 Then for dinner I met up with some friends I hadn't seen in a few months and had ramen.

+### day 352

+Went out with the work team for lunch.
+Then I had a dinner of bacon, chips and hot dog to finish off the leftovers from the BBQ.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/